armadaproject/armada/docs/scheduler.md

 # Scheduler

-This document outlines the proposed Armada scheduler.
-The existing scheduler will be deprecated in favour of the one described here during 2022.
+This document outlines the proposed Armada scheduler; the existing scheduler will be deprecated in favour of the one described here.
 This is work in progress; everything herein is subject to change.

-The purpose this new scheduler is to improve fairness and throughput, to more effectively schedule large and distributed jobs, and to provide a way of running systems with dynamically changing resource requirements (e.g., Spark clusters) via Armada.
+The purpose this new scheduler is to improve fairness and throughput, to more effectively schedule large and distributed jobs, and to provide a way of running workloads with dynamically changing resource requirements (e.g., Spark clusters) via Armada.

 ## Armada architecture